 And of course, I grew and changed, and Bent Focus “successes” and “failures”, lead me down this path to Bent Barn Studio...

 My Dad was in his seventies when he built a big, red barn in his suburban backyard.

 He had an idea to bring his rural roots to his suburban home.

 So, he envisioned it, designed it, and built it.

-He organized his plans and took action.
+He organized his plans and took action to make it happen.

-He also rested and asked for help when he needed it.
+AND he also rested and asked for help when he needed it.

-Over the last several years of his life he would always encourage me to escape from that sticky corporate net (again), face those fears of uncertainty and venture out on my own (again)…
+Over the last several years of his life he encouraged me to escape again from the sticky corporate net (again).